GGyul-E/qilingframework.github.io/index.md

 Qiling Framework is an ultra lightweight "sandbox" for Linux, MacOS, Windows, FreeBSD, DOS, UEFI and MBR.
 It supports x86 (16, 32 and 64bit), arm, arm64 and mips.
 Instead of building a "sandboxing" tool, Qiling is a framework designed for reverse enginners, thus binary instrumentation and API is Qiling's first piority.

 API-rich Qiling Framework brings reverse and instrument binary to the next level.
-Qiling provides all types API access to register, memory and different operation system level.
-Qiling also provides virtual machine level API such as save execution state and restore execution state.
+Qiling provides API access to register, memory, filesystem and operation system level.
+Qiling also provides virtual machine level API such as save and restore execution state.

 ### Conference Appearance
 - 2020: